 It would be ridiculous to attempt to give you the events deemed of importance here.
-The telegraph has almost annihilated correspondence, except for description, and the chief events are known sooner in London than in the immediate neighbourhood of the place where they occur.
+The telegraph has almost annihilated correspondence, except for description, and the chief events are known sooner in London than in the the chief events are known sconer in London than in the immediate neighbourhood of the place where they occur.
 The semi-official Wierner Zeitung promised to supply the public with the earliest information from the theatre of war, but as yet we have received all news via Turin, Paris, and London.
 The cause is supposed to be that the wires have been cut.
-There is a private rumour that news was brought last night to the Hanoverian Court that the Austrians had taken sixty guns from the Sardinians, but with a loss of nearly one thousand men and a colonel.
+There is a private rumour that news was brought last night to the Hanoverian Court that the Austrians had taken sixty guns from the Sarthat the Austrians had taken sixty guns from the Sardinians, but with a loss of nearly one thousand men and a colonel.
 I give it as I hear it.
 The Prussian Chambers have granted a war loan of thirty million thalers, and the Session is closed.
-The Emperor of Austria's manifesto has excited the sympathy of the Germans still more.
-It is cunningly worded.
+The Emperor of Austria's mani-feate the constitution of the Commune still more